lingonsaft/hacktoberfest/README.md

   - It is from 1st october to 31st october 2018...
 - What is the event for?
   - For the open source community engagement.
+- What do one get after participating in Hacktoberfest?
+  -  Learn about open source, git, github and get an awesome Hacktoberfest T-shirt as well as really cool stickers!!